adamcobabe/mrv/doc/source/develop.rst

 In ``lefty``, sketch out the design required to implement the feature - do you need a class, or several classes, which member functions do they have, are module level functions reasonable, or do you want to use classmethods instead ?

-Once the design has been sketched, its about defining the signature of the methods and function.
-Go through them one by one in a suitable order and write the documentation for them - use restructured Text.
+Once the design has been sketched, its about defining the signature of the methods and functions.
+Go through them one by one in a suitable order and write the documentation for them - use `restructured Text <http://sphinx.pocoo.org/markup/index.html>`_.

 Write down what the method is supposed to do, think about the possible input arguments and their types, the return type, as well as possible exceptions.
 While writing this, you essentially define the domain within which this method is supposed to work.

 Whenever you set a pile for the fence of your domain, switch to ``righty`` and note down what the method can do, or what it can't do to assure you don't forget about the individual things that need to be tested::

-	>>> # <feature.py>
+	>>> # <feature.py> in lefty
 	>>> def makeFoo(bar_iterable, big=False):
 	>>>     """Create a new Foo instance which contains the Bar instances
 	>>>     retrieved from the bar_iterable.